ElectricNightOwl/ArmSwinger/README.md

 #### Min Angle To Trigger Prevent Wall Clip
 Only if Prevent Wall Clipping is enabled.
 Sets the minimum angle a "wall" should be in order to trigger Prevent Wall Clipping if the headset collides with it.
 0 is flat ground, 90 degree is a straight up wall.
 This prevents rewinds from happening if the headset is placed on the physical floor and the headset collides with the virtual floor.

-#### Wall Clip Speed Penalty
+#### Wall Clip Speed Coefficient
 Only if Prevent Wall Clipping is enabled.
 When players arm swing directly into the wall, their speed will be multiplied by this amount for wallClipSpeedPenaltyTime seconds.
 This helps prevent judder while Prevent Wall Clipping is active, and prevents the player from seeing through geometry.
-Setting this to 0 disables the feature entirely.
+Setting this to 1.0 disables the feature entirely.

 #### Wall Clip Speed Penalty Time
 Only if Prevent Wall Clipping is enabled.
 Sets the amount of time in seconds the player's arm swinging speed will be reduced while wall clipping.